Greece: Secrets of the Past

-Greece: Secrets of the Past is a 2006 IMAX film documenting the Golden Age of Greece.
-The film has a 45-minute runtime.
-The movie was produced by the same team behind Everest- MacGillivray Freeman Films.
+Greece: Secrets of the Past is a 2006 American short IMAX documentary film about the Golden Age of Greece.
+It was produced by the same team behind Everest-MacGillivray Freeman Films.
 Set throughout the Greek Isles, the film depicts both contemporary archeological digs and historical depictions/reenactments of such events as the Minoan eruption and the original splendor of the Parthenon.
 The film also delves into Classical Greek advancements such as philosophy, theatre, democracy, and the Olympics.
 The film is narrated by Nia Vardalos.